 A Tennessee motorist owes other drivers on the roadway a duty to act reasonably in order to prevent harm.
-This duty includes turning on headlights according to state law and using turn signals at appropriate times.
+This duty includes turning on headlights according to state law and at appropriate times.

-When a driver’s failure to use headlights or turn signals results in a car accident, who is at fault for the damages?
+When a driver’s failure to use his or her headlights results in a car accident, who is at fault for the damages?
 Greg Coleman Law explains how liability may be assigned in these situations.

-If you were injured in a car accident caused by a driver who failed to appropriately use headlights or turn signals, you may be eligible to pursue compensation for your damages.
+If you were injured in a car accident caused by a driver who failed to appropriately use headlights, you may be eligible to pursue compensation for your damages.
 Request a free, no-obligation consultation with one of our knowledgeable Knoxville auto accident lawyers to learn what legal options may be available.

 Driver Duty of Care